updated on:

 You're here because you realized - you aren't happy with your website.
 Whether your brand concept changed, conversions dropped, or you simply decided to make your digital “home” fancy and trendy, you should tackle a website redesign with all seriousness to achieve truly outstanding results.
 It's easy to mess things up without a defined website redesign strategy behind your actions.

-If you want your website redesign to go smoothly and ultimately bring you closer to your business goals, keep reading this article.
-We’ll discuss what you should do before starting your website redesign process and provide you with a website redesign project checklist to ensure your revamp endeavor’s effectiveness.
+If you want your website redesign to go smoothly and ultimately bring you closer to your business objectives, keep reading this article.
+We'll discuss what you should do before starting the process and provide you with step-by-step guidance to ensure your revamp endeavor's effectiveness.

 What is a website redesign?